-During Stage One of your adoption assessment, it is important that you begin to explore what adoption will mean for you and your family.
-In addition to any preparation and training you attend, it is helpful for you to start to think about the areas of your life that you will be asked to talk about and discuss with your assessing social worker during the home study assessment in Stage Two.
+During the initial stages of your adoption assessment, it is important that you begin to explore what adoption will mean for you and your family.
+In addition to any preparation and training you attend, it is helpful for you to start to think about the areas of your life that you will be asked to talk about and discuss with your assessing social worker during the home study.
 Your agency may ask you to use these worksheets to start to record your contributions to this work and to help you reflect on what has brought you to the point of adoption and what you will be bringing to your role as an adoptive parent.
-There are no right answers, and your assessing social worker will be able to go over all this information with you during the assessment in Stage Two, so if you are finding some things difficult to write, make a note of them so you can discuss them with your agency.
-Your agency will discuss with you during the Stage One Plan what they would like you to do as part of your preparation for adoption.
+There are no right answers, and your assessing social worker will be able to go over all this information with you during the home study, so if you are finding some things difficult to write, make a note of them so you can discuss them with your agency.
+Your agency will discuss with you during the preparatory groups what they would like you to do as part of your preparation for adoption.